marcsnvv/new-portfolio/src/pages/blogs/reverse-engineering-tmpt-captcha.md

 ## Disclaimer

 *This package is unofficial and not affiliated with Amazon or AWS.
-Use it responsibly and in accordance with Ticketmaster's terms of service.*
+Use it responsibly and in accordance with Amazon's terms of service.*